How to Motivate Yourself – 13 Effective Ways to Motivate Yourself

 If you’re a bibliophile, this is actually a reward for you.
 But if you’re not, then it’s a great method for self-motivation.
 Don’t limit yourself to self-help or motivational books.
 In fact, fictional books will keep you enchanted enough to keep reading and might end with a motivational message.

-Books, fictional or non-fictional, can also help you to take a break from bustling routine and revive energy.
+Books, fictional or non-fictional, can also help you to take a break from a bustling routine and revive energy.
 This, again, boosts up motivation.

 6. Get Accountability from People in Life